loreanvictor/callbag-jsx/docs/md/getting-started.md

 <br>

-👉 You can similarly bind attributes of DOM elements to callbags:
+👉 This works similarly with attributes:

 ```tsx
 <div title={count}>Hover to see how many seconds you've been here.</div>